Age of Sigmar Armies Guide: a Faction and Race Overview

 The sad Ogors (Ogres) on foot still have no battletome.
 Their image has been featured on several posts on the GW community, so a battletome is not that unlikely.

-Potential future army releases and battletomes for Age of
+Age of Sigmar Rumours and Potential future army releases and battletomes

 As always I would suggest looking at AoS Shorts Website, as he is doing a very good job of keeping his site up to date when new releases are confirmed.
 I will link to his sites below.